DBA Texas: Everything You Need to Know

 After registering your legal name, then you can register for a DBA.
 You need to first have your legal name registered and fully processed.
 The DBA will allow you to operate publicly with a name that is different from your legally incorporated one.

 Unlike the legally registered name, DBAs can overlap.
-You can use a DBA similar or even identical to another Texas business, and other businesses can use a DBA similar to yours as well.
+You can use a DBA similar or even identical to another Texas business, and other businesses can use a DBA similar to yours, as well.

-Many businesses will try to get a DBA when they can’t use the DBA name as their legal official name, often because another business has registered for the legal name already that they want.
+Many businesses will try to get a DBA when they can't use the DBA name as their legal official name, often because another business has registered for the legal name that they want.

 DBAs are also often used in franchising.
-The legal name may be generic, but the DBA would reflect the state and locality its operating in.
+The legal name may be generic, but the DBA would reflect the state and locality it's operating in.

 Although your DBA can be the same as another business' DBA, it still helps when your DBA is unique.
 You should check to see if your hoped-for DBA is already in use.
 Having similar DBAs, while allowed, may possibly lead to trademark problems and also confuse customers.